Peter De Wint: Biography

 In 1806 he visited Lincoln for the first time, with the painter of historical subjects William Hilton, R.A., whose sister Harriet he married in 1810.
 They had one child, Helen De Wint (1811–1873).
 De Wint and Hilton lived together in Broad Street, Golden Square, where John Varley lived.
-Varley gave De Wint lessons and introduced him to Dr Monro, who ran an informal academy for young artists.

-De Wint often visited Hilton's home in Up-Hill, Lincoln and painted many of his charming landscapes in the district.
+Varley gave De Wint lessons and introduced him to Monro, who ran an informal academy for young artists.
+De Wint often visited Hilton's home in Up-Hill, Lincoln and painted many of his landscapes in the district.

 De Wint first exhibited at the Royal Academy in 1807, and the following year at the Gallery of Associated Artists in Watercolours.
 In 1809 entered the Royal Academy Schools.
 He was elected an Associate of the Old Water Colour Society in 1810 and was made a full member the following year.
 By that time, as an established drawing-master, he was spending his summers teaching well-to-do provincial families.
 In 1812 he became a member of the Society of Painters in Watercolours, where he exhibited for many years, as well as at the Academy.

-De Wint's life was devoted to art; he painted admirably in oils, and he ranks as one of the chief English watercolorists.
+De Wint's life was devoted to art; he painted admirably in oils, and he ranks as one of the chief English watercolourists.
 "No artist", asserted Alfred William Rich, "ever came nearer painting a perfect picture than did Peter de Wint."
 He frequently visited his wife's home city of Lincoln, and many of his panoramic landscapes and haymaking scenes are set in Lincolnshire.
 He occasionally toured in Wales, and in 1828 travelled to Normandy.

-In Lincoln cathedral is a cenotaph erected by Harriet De Wint (1791–1866) in memory of the two artists - De Wint her husband, and Hilton, her brother.
+In Lincoln Cathedral is a cenotaph erected by Harriet De Wint (1791–1866) in memory of the two artists - De Wint her husband, and Hilton, her brother.
 Harriet and the De Wint's only child, Helen, are buried together on the western side of Highgate Cemetery.

 He was buried in the Hilton family grave in the Savoy Chapel (destroyed by fire on 7 July 1864).
 The chapel was restored in 1866 and Mrs. De Wint placed a beautiful font in the edifice.
 Close by a tablet bears the words.
 'This font was presented to the Chapel Royal of the Savoy by Harriet De Wint, in place of a Monument previously erected to the memory of her brother William Hilton R.A., her husband Peter de Wint, and other members of her family, whose remains are interred in the adjoining cemetery.
 The Monument was destroyed by the fire, July VII., MDCCCLXIV.
 May this tribute be long preserved to the glory of God'.